CSCfi/csc-user-guide/docs/apps/maestro.md

 If licenses run out, contact us via [ServiceDesk](/support/contact/)

 ## Usage

+!!! info "Please update your `schrodinger.hosts` file"

+    The login nodes of Puhti were renamed following the RHEL8 upgrade in October 2022.
+    Consequently, old `schrodinger.hosts` files referencing `puhti-login1` will not work anymore!
+Please update your hosts file either manually by replacing all occurrences of `login1` with `login11`, or by deleting your old `schrodinger.hosts` file and setting a new one by running the `/appl/soft/chem/schrodinger/set-hosts-file.bash` script.

 It is recommended to download and install Maestro on your own computer, see below.